-- 7.3.1 Detectors are to be operated by heat, smoke or other products of combustion, flame, or any combination of these factors.
+7.3.1 Detectors are to be operated by heat, smoke or other products of combustion, flame, or any combination of these factors.
 Detectors operated by other factors indicative of incipient fires may be considered by Tasneef provided that they are no less sensitive than such detectors.
-Flame detectors are only to be used in addition to smoke or heat detectors. - 7.3.2 Smoke detectors required in all stairways. corridors and escape routes accommodation spaces are to be certified to operate before the smoke density exceeds 12.5% obscuration per metre, but not until the smoke density exceeds 2% obscuration per metre.
-Smoke detectors to be installed in other spaces are to operate within sensitivity limits to the satisfaction of Tasneef having regard to of insensitivity the avoidance detector oversensitivity. or - Heat detectors are to be certified to operate before the temperature exceeds 78°C but not until the temperature exceeds 54°C, when the temperature is raised to those limits at a rate less than 1°C per minute.
-At higher rates of temperature rise, the heat detector is to operate within temperature limits satisfaction of Tasneef having regard the avoidance detector to the of oversensitivity. insensitivity or - 7.3.4 The operational temperature of heat detectors in drying rooms and similar spaces of a normal high ambient temperature may be up to 130°C, and up to 140°C in saunas. - 7.3.5 All detectors are to be of a type such that they can be tested for correct operation and restored to normal surveillance without the renewal of any component.
+Flame detectors are only to be used in addition to smoke or heat detectors.

+7.3.2 Smoke detectors required in all stairways, corridors and escape routes within accommodation spaces are to be certified to operate before the smoke density exceeds 12.5% obscuration per metre, but not until the smoke density exceeds 2% obscuration per metre.
+Smoke detectors to be installed in other spaces are to operate within sensitivity limits to the satisfaction of Tasneef having regard to the avoidance of detector insensitivity or oversensitivity.

+7.3.3 Heat detectors are to be certified to operate before the temperature exceeds 78°C but not until the temperature exceeds 54° C, when the temperature is raised to those limits at a rate less than 1° C per minute.
+At higher rates of temperature rise, the heat detector is to operate within temperature limits to the satisfaction of Tasneef having regard to the avoidance of detector insensitivity or oversensitivity.

+7.3.4 The operational temperature of heat detectors in drying rooms and similar spaces of a normal high ambient temperature may be up to 130°C, and up to 140°C in saunas.

+7.3.5 All detectors are to be of a type such that they can be tested for correct operation and restored to normal surveillance without the renewal of any component.